-The User Registration Portal was implemented and integrated with EGI SSO identity provider (CYFRONET).
+The User Registration Portal was implemented and integrated with EGI SSO identity provider (CYFRONET, JRA1.5).

-Support for user-specific proxies has been added to the CREAM middleware, and OpenNebula and OpenStack cloud management frameworks (INFN, CESNET, CSIC).
+Support for user-specific proxies has been added to the CREAM middleware, and OpenNebula and OpenStack cloud management frameworks (INFN, CESNET, CSIC, external contributions).

-The user-specific proxy generation service was developed that translates EGI SSO accounts to user-specific X509 proxy certificates.
+The user-specific proxy generation service was developed that translates EGI SSO accounts to user-specific X509 proxy certificates (INFN, external contribution).

-An international resource pool (VO) for the long tail was created from contributed NGI resources.
+An international resource pool (VO) for the long tail was created from contributed NGI resources (sites unders discussion, external contribution).

 The following actions need to be completed during the next period for full implementation and adoption of the platform within volunteering NGIs and even within interested scientific communities (connected to their community VOs):